Back to Platform

 $213M

-1. Resolved Political Contribution Recipients
+1. Political Contribution Recipients

 Raw data contained thousands of duplicate recipient names (e.g., "President Donald Trump, Vice President J.D.
 Vance" vs "Donald Trump / J.D.
 Vance").
 After fuzzy matching and entity resolution, we consolidated 11,229 unique payees into 7,601 resolved groups — a 32% deduplication rate.